farazAV/AppVirality-Android-SDK-2.0/README.md

 Tip: Let the App users know about referral program by showing mini notification or some banner to achieve great results.

-<H4>STEP 6 - Register Events</H4>
+<H4>STEP 6 - Record Events</H4>

-Registering Events are very important to reward your participants (Referrer/Friend) in case of a successful event.
+Recording Events are very important to reward your participants (Referrer/Friend) in case of a successful event.
 Also to calculate the LTV of participant (Referrer/Friend)

 Tip: Identify top influencer's and make most of their network.